-The DC Public Library (DCPL), encompassing a central library and 25 neighborhood libraries in its system, will be funded with \$60 million in local funds in FY 2017.
-The budget includes \$693,971 to fully fund the new "Books from Birth" program, which connects families to library resources, and mails an age-appropriate book to all registered children from birth to age five on a monthly basis.
+The DC Public Library (DCPL), encompassing a central library and 25 neighborhood libraries in its system, will be funded with \$58 million in local funds in FY 2017.
+The proposed FY 2017 budget includes \$693,971 to fully fund the new "Books from Birth" program, which connects families to library resources, and mails an age-appropriate book to all registered children from birth to age five on a monthly basis.